MicrosoftDocs/architecture-center/docs/hybrid/azure-automation-hybrid-content.md

 - A Hybrid Runbook Worker Group with more than one machine configured with Hybrid Worker Role provides high availability because runbooks will start only on servers that are running and healthy.
 - The extension-based (V1) Hybrid Runbook Worker only supports the user Hybrid Runbook Worker type and doesn't include the system Hybrid Runbook Worker required for the Update Management feature.
 - Applicable only for agent-based approach (V1) - Currently, mappings between Log Analytics Workspace and Automation account are supported in several regions.
-For further information, refer to [Supported regions for linked Log Analytics workspace][12]
+For more information, see [Supported regions for linked Log Analytics workspace.][12]

 ## Manageability considerations